arinal/forex-mtl/README.md

 ## Thank you note

-A huge thank you to the initiator of this project, the shape has already good since the beginning.
+A huge thank you to the initiator of this project, the shape has already been good since the very beginning.
 This project is only a continuation from a good foundation.

 A huge thank you to Olivier Mélois, author of [weaver-test](https://github.com/disneystreaming/weaver-test).